 On the simplest level, Artificial Intelligence (AI) is any process where a decision is taken by a machine instead of a human.
 An AI model is an example of AI where data is used to train a model with real-world examples until the machine is good enough to perform a particular task.
-At first glance, it might not seem like AI and fresh produce have much to do with one another, but here at Clarifruit we’ve found a synergy that opens up new opportunities for stakeholders across the value chain, from growers and packing houses, through to retailers’ distribution centers and end-users.
+At first glance, it might not seem like AI and fresh produce quality control have much to do with one another.
+But here at Clarifruit we’ve found a synergy that opens up new opportunities for stakeholders across the value chain, from growers and packing houses, through to retailers’ distribution centers and end-users.

 How does AI Out-Perform Humans Here?

 The first thing to understand is how complex a task fresh produce quality control really is.
 There are many kinds of fruits and vegetables, and each have their own attributes that are measured in subtly different ways.
-For a computer, it’s complex to look at a picture of a certain produce-type and take these measurements or extract quality attributes with a high level of accuracy, and it takes a long time to make it happen using automation.
+For a computer, it’s complex to look at a picture of a certain produce type and take these measurements or extract quality attributes with a high level of accuracy, and it takes a long time to make it happen using automation.
 In fact, we needed to use a huge amount of real-world data, and create an in-depth training cycle before we released our computer vision technology.

 However, the benefits of using AI rather than human inspectors are so great, that they are worth the effort it takes to develop a complex algorithm and train a model to make these decisions.

-Here’s how it works.
-When we built Clarifruit, we pre-configured the settings and the AI-based models so that the platform understands what attributes should be collected.
+When we built Clarifruit, we preconfigured the settings and the AI-based models so that the platform understands what attributes should be collected.
 From the size of each piece of fruit, which is traditionally a long, tedious and error-prone process for manual inspectors, to the defects of each product type, or the color of the produce, that could be distorted by lighting or time of day.
 We also knew that we had to ensure the results could be saved in a smart future-focused way, easily improving on the manual process of writing information on pen and paper, or inputting it to an Excel spreadsheet.

 We used more than a million images to train multiple models that enabled a machine to recognize fruit’s attributes, including adjusting for variations in inspection conditions such as different lighting, shading and barriers to view.
-Through a lengthy period of collecting data, annotating and labeling the information with granular detail, we’ve created algorithms that are actually more accurate, and vitally – more consistent than the human eye.
+Through a lengthy period of collecting data, annotating and labeling the information with granular detail, we’ve created technology based on algorithms that are actually more accurate, and vitally – more consistent than the human eye.

 In practice, this means that many of our customers have tested our AI in the real-world, inspecting manually at the same time as with our application, and been able to validate the application’s accuracy ‘in the wild’.
 With our proprietary algorithms we’ve achieved something that’s coveted in the AI community, a model that can be transferred from the lab to the real-world and continue to improve on its excellent results.